Skip to main content

 Tennessee Addiction Treatment Programs: How the Continuum Works

-Effective addiction treatment in Tennessee is not a single event—it’s a continuum of care.
+Effective addiction treatment in Tennessee is not a single event.
+It is a continuum of care.
 Most individuals achieve better outcomes when they move through structured stages of treatment, starting with stabilization and progressing toward long-term independence.

 After detox, many individuals transition into residential treatment or inpatient care.
-In this setting, you live on-site and follow a structured daily schedule focused on recovery.
+In this setting, clients live on-site and follow a structured daily schedule focused on therapy, recovery skills, relapse prevention, and emotional stabilization.

-Sober living programs offer structured housing with accountability, peer support, and stability for individuals who are rebuilding their lives after treatment.
+Sober living programs provide structured housing with accountability, peer support, and stability for individuals rebuilding their lives after detox or rehab.

 Aftercare and Continuing Care